Skip to Content

 Non-Conviction Expungement

-If you were charged but never convicted, the record or your arrest can be expunged under W.S. §7-13-1401 if:
+If you were charged but never convicted in Wyoming, the record of your arrest can be expunged under W.S. §7-13-1401 if:

 Misdemeanor Expungement

-If you were convicted of a misdemeanor you can apply for expungement under W.S. §7-13-1501 if:
+If you were convicted of a misdemeanor in Wyoming, you can apply for expungement under W.S. §7-13-1501 if:

 Felony Expungement